The Economic Confidence Model & Global Financial Interconnectivity

 Martin Arthur Armstrong started his career as an economic forecaster in 1973, when he began publishing predictions for the commodity market.
 Later, he launched a paid newsletter.
 Armstrong's theory was initially applied in 1977 when he successfully predicted a strong bullish trend in commodity prices.
 Since then, he has made some successful predictions that gained him popularity.

-However, later in his life things didn’t go well for him.
+However, later in his life, things didn’t go well for him.
 In 1999, the Japanese fraud investigators accused Armstrong of improperly collecting money from Japanese investors.
 Afterward, he was convicted in the US for investment fraud and spent 11 years in jail.
 He was released in 2011.

 Other Similar Long Wave Theories